RiemannAI/theta/docs/theta.rst

 * `Cost functions`_ (:code:`theta.costfunctions`)
 * `Stopping conditions`_ (:code:`theta.stopping`)

-These modules provide all the required components to train Riemann Theta Boltzmann Machines for probability density estimation, regression and classification.
+These modules provide all the required components to train Riemann-Theta Boltzmann Machines for probability density estimation, regression and classification.

 _______________________